joergschultzelutter/core-aprs-client/docs/coreaprssclient_class.md

 | `output_generator` | function name of the external output generator                                              | `function` |
 | `log_level`        | Log level from Python's `logging` function.
 Default: `logging.INFO`                         | `enum`     |

-## `activate_client` method
+## `activate_client` function

-This method is responsible for the communication between the local APRS bot and APRS-IS.
+This function is responsible for the communication between the local APRS bot and APRS-IS.
 It has no parameters.
 Full APRS bot client example:

     from CoreAprsClient import CoreAprsClient